Crack growth equation: Sequence effects

 A $da/dN$ equation gives the rate of growth for a single cycle, but when the loading is not constant amplitude, changes in the loading can lead to temporary increases or decreases in the rate of growth.
 Additional equations have been developed to deal with some of these cases.
 The rate of growth is retarded when an overload occurs in a loading sequence.
-These loads generate are plastic zone that may delay the rate of growth.
+These loads generate a plastic zone that may delay the rate of growth.
 Two notable equations for modelling the delays occurring while the crack grows through the overload region are: